The following are advanced weight training techniques. Most

 Super slow training involves performing repetitions in a very

-slow controlled manner.
-This longer tension times enhance continuous
+slow, controlled manner.
+This longer tension times enhance continuous tension

-muscle mass gains have been criticized for faulty methodology
+mass gains have been criticized for faulty methodology (Fleck

-(Fleck and Kramer, 2004).
-Like other training techniques, altering
+and Kramer, 2004).
+Like other training techniques, altering training

 if training goals are closed to this type of sustained muscular

 endurance in those particular muscle group exercises by this

 means (See Variation

 power development.
 This technique may be useful for individuals